Sometimes men vanish into thin air. When that happens, follow these rules.

-If you ask me, nothing is harder on the heart or the ego than the disappearing act.
+If you ask me, nothing is harder on the heart or the ego than the disappearing act in the midst of dating.
 One minute you are smitten over Mr. Constant Contact and the next … nothing.
 No explanation and no closure.
 He stopped texting, stopped calling and you are left to fill in the blanks.

 Has your latest leading man disappeared without a trace?
 If so, here's what you should do: